1996 Splitfire/Pro Circuit/Kawasaki KX125

 What a hell of a weekend it has been!!

 A massive thank you to everybody that made this project happen.
 Davey Coombs at Racer X, Mark Fox at Foxtech, Tom Brown at Motoxtreme, Jordan Carter, Lewis at Unbounded Designs, my family, Chuck and Rick Davies, Clayton Grubb, Terry Adams, Pete Hulbert, all the guys around the world who helped me source parts.
+Dave King for such an awesome event each year and the Yamaha RFX team for allowing us to have the bike under the teams rig.
+Fantastic people.

 David Pingree and his family are the nicest people you could imagine.
 From the moment we all met them to the end of the weekend they were so welcoming, thankful & helpful.